alexzucca90/MagCAMB/README.md

 # MagCAMB
-Version 0.0.
+Version 1.0.

-Patch for CAMB (http://camb.info) that computes CMB anisotropies sourced by Primordial Magnetic Fields (PMF)
+Patch for [CAMB](http://camb.info) that computes CMB anisotropies sourced by Primordial Magnetic Fields (PMF)

 - integrated with CosmoMC (MagCosmoMC).
 See https://github.com/alexzucca90/MagCosmoMC.
 - based on CAMB 2015.
 Make sure to work with the CAMB 2015 version.
 Compatibility with other versions is not guaranteed.